wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 The test package [io.wcm.caravan.rhyme.examples.spring.hypermedia](src/test/java/io/wcm/caravan/rhyme/examples/spring/hypermedia) contains simple yet extensive tests for for the example service.

 One key thing to note here is that all test cases defined in `AbstractCompanyApiIT` are using only the `CompanyApi` entry point interface to access the resources under test.
-This allows the same set of tests to be run three times (by the subclasses):
+This allows the same set of tests to be run multiple times (by the subclasses):
-- directly testing the server-side implementations of those interfaces
+- directly accesing the server-side implementations (as a consumer of the API running in the same application context would)
 - using Spring's `MockMvc` to create mock requests to the contollers (to also test the path mappings, and JSON (de)serialization)
 - actually starting up the complete application and using a regular HTTP client to retrieve the resources from http://localhost:8081